 Then eight teams were applied after the 1966-67 season with ten members.
 In 1975, a fifth team was added to each division, and a sixth team was added to each division in 1977.
 This led to the addition of an extra best-of-three round.

 In 1984, the teams were added to the present 16 teams, and four rounds, with a best-of-five series in the first round.
 In 2003, the first round was expanded to a best-of-seven.

 Due to the division realignment, the 2006 NBA playoffs had some controversy.
 This resulted in the playoffs being changed before the 2006-2007 season began.
 The 2006 NBA playoffs concluded and the Eastern Conference emerged as the winner.
 Miami Heat defeated Dallas Mavericks- Western Conference.

 The Clippers made the biggest surprise by not only making it to the playoff since 1997 but also advancing to the second round.
 This was their first time in the second round since 1976 when they were known as the Buffalo Braves.

-LeBron James made his playoff debut this year and assisted the Cavaliers to eke out 1 point victories over Washington Wizards in the fifth and sixth game of the first round.
+LeBron James made his playoff debut this year and assisted the Cavaliers to eke out 1-point victories over Washington Wizards in the fifth and sixth games of the first round.
 They made their first playoff appearance this year since 1998.
-On top of that, they achieved their first playoff series win from 1993.
+On top of that, they achieved their first playoff series win in 1993.